Skip to main content

 Basic Research Tutorials

 The Joseph F. Smith Library offers many services and a variety of learning resources for you, our BYU–Hawaii community.
 We are here to serve you!
 We will guide you through the available library resources.
-What would you like to do today?
+What would you like to learn today?
 Click on the links below to get started.

 Teachers: Looking to have one or all of these modules as a graded assignment in Canvas to add to your class?
 Great!
 Please visit our Library Plug-Ins page to import the relevant assignments.